- What is MBA language testing all about?

 The IELTS Academic test consists of four sections: Listening, Reading, Writing, and Speaking.
 The Listening, Reading, and Writing sections must all be completed on the same day in the same test session.
 Depending on the location, the Speaking section may be administered on a different day, but this must occur within 7 days of the other test session.

 Each section of the IELTS Academic test is scored on a scale of 1 to 9, which is transformed into an overall score ranging from 1 to 9.
-Scores are released 13 days after you take the test.
+Scores are typically released 3-5 business days after you take the test.

 The cost of the test varies based on location.

-PTE Academic — PTE stands for Pearson Tests of English.
+PTE stands for Pearson Tests of English.
 It is a relatively new test designed to measure your English skills in a faster and more “practical” manner.
 The test also consists of three sections: Speaking & Writing, Listening, and Reading.
 The test must be taken on a single day.
 The test lasts between 2.5 hours and 3.5 hours.
-Each section of the test is scored on a scale of 10–90, and you will receive an overall scale ranging between 10–90.
+Each section of the test is scored on a scale of 10–90, and you will receive an overall score ranging from 10–90.
 Scores are released within 5 days of taking the test.
 For the MBA, you should take the Academic version of the test.

 The cost of the test varies based on location.